tcm0116/smartthings-mqtt-proxy/README.md

 [![GitHub Tag](https://img.shields.io/github/tag/tcm0116/smartthings-mqtt-proxy.svg)](https://github.com/tmc0116/smartthings-mqtt-proxy/releases)

 This project was spawned by the desire to integrate [AqualinkD](https://github.com/sfeakes/AqualinkD) with SmartThings and is based on [smartthings-mqtt-bridge](https://github.com/stjohnjohnson/smartthings-mqtt-bridge).
-Since AqualinkD already supports MQTT, we chose to go and build a bridge between SmartThings and MQTT.
+Since AqualinkD already supports MQTT, we chose to modify smartthings-mqtt-bridge to act as a proxy between SmartThings and MQTT.

 # MQTT Events